Silver

 city of Philadelphia also had a number of talented silver makers, including

-E. Caldwell and Company, which sold both jewelry and silver to the city’s
+E. Caldwell & Company, which sold both jewelry and silver to the city’s

 affluent residents.
 Each of these firms